yoshuawuyts/virtual-widget/README.md

 - __init__: run when the element is first created.
 Define the instantiation logic here.
 - __update__: run on a re-render.
 Gives a chance to update state.
+- __destroy__: run before the widget is unmounted.
+It is passed the HTMLElement associated with the widget that will be removed.
+Generally used to clean up data and remove hooks.

 ## See Also
 - [virtual-dom/docs/widgets](https://github.com/Raynos/mercury/blob/master/docs/widgets.md)